BiproBhadra/Python-For-Beginners/README.md

 # Python-For-Beginners
-This Repository that I created for making strengthen the basics of Python Programming Language.
+This Repository that I created to strengthen the basics of Python Programming Language.
-Here i focus more on the logic instead of using in-built function in some of the program.
+Here I focus more on the logic instead of using in-built function in some of the program.